stevedonovan/gentle-intro/src/1-basics.md

 ```

 Breaking up strings is a popular and useful pastime.
 The string `split_whitespace`
-method returns an _iterator_, and we then choose what to do with it. `collect`
+method returns an _iterator_, and we then choose what to do with it.
+A common need
+is to create a vector of the split substrings.

-is very general and so needs some clues about _what_ it is collecting - hence
+`collect` is very general and so needs some clues about _what_ it is collecting - hence
 the explicit type.

 ```rust